 For patients with melanoma, drugs called immune checkpoint inhibitors (ICIs) have been proven an effective treatment option.
 Since their introduction into clinical practice, long term side-effects on the heart have increasingly been reported in some patients treated with ICIs.
 These side-effects include increased inflammation and cholesterol deposits in the heart blood vessels.

-The SOCRATES clinical trial (Statins and prOgression of Coronary atheRosclerosis in melanomA patients Treated with chEckpoint inhibitorS), led by the Director of the Monash Victorian Heart Institute, Prof Stephen Nicholls, aims to determine the effect of statins (a class of drugs that lower cholesterol in the blood) on the progress of atherosclerosis (build-up of cholesterol in arteries, causing obstruction of blood flow) of the heart in patients with melanoma treated with an ICI.
+The SOCRATES clinical trial (Statins and prOgression of Coronary atheRosclerosis in melanomA patients Treated with chEckpoint inhibitorS), led by the Director of the Monash Victorian Heart Institute, Prof Stephen Nicholls, is looking to understand the build-up of cholesterol deposits, also referred to as atherosclerosis or plaque in the vessels of the heart, in melanoma patients treated with immunotherapy.
 As part of this clinical trial, images of the heart will be taken over time using Computed Tomography Coronary Angiography (CTCA).